marp-team/marp-vscode/README.md

 ### Enable HTML in Marp Markdown

 You can enable previsualization of HTML code within Marp Markdown with the `markdown.marp.enableHtml` option.
+This feature is disabled as a default because it could allows script injection from untrusted Markdown files.
+Use with caution.

 ## Contributing